ponelat/asc-2022-overlays-talk/slides.md

 # Overlays - tl;dr

-They're YAML files that take an YAML document as input and produce a modifed document as output.
+They're YAML files that take a YAML document as input and produce a modifed document as output.

 ![width:900px](./yaml-plus-overlay.svg)